2011 Research Grant

 Hear Dr. Lu speak about his research and his motivation to fight back against cancer.

-Dr. Lu is developing a technology that links molecules in very precise ways to an antibody, forming an “antibody-drug conjugate (ADC)” that can then recognize and kill cancer cells while leaving healthy cells unharmed.
-Unlike conventional chemotherapy, ADCs function like a biological GPS system to zero in on just the cancer cells, and when designed with precision, they have the potential for greatly reduced toxicity and improved survival.
+Dr. Lu is developing a unique technology that links molecules in very precise ways to an antibody, forming “antibody conjugates” that can recognize and kill cancer cells while leaving healthy cells unharmed.
+Unlike conventional chemotherapy, antibody conjugates function like a biological GPS system to zero in on just the cancer cells, and when designed with precision, they have the potential for greatly reduced toxicity and improved survival.
+In addition to tracking down the cancer cells, Dr. Lu’s antibody conjugates work by bringing cells from the body’s own immune system to the disease site and activating them to kill the cancer.

 Why the research is so important